frankiert/doc-hcii2022-slides/README.md

 For any inquiries regarding the slides, please contact Frank Binder via lastname@infai.org.

+# Download

+You can view and download the slides for your personal use [here](Smart_HEC_HCII_Slides_final_pdf.pdf).
+Kindly note that all rights are reserved, please inquire if you would like to use the material in any way.

 # Citation

 Binder, F., Diels, J., Balling, J., Albrecht, O., Sachunsky, R., Philipp, J. N., Scheurer, Y., Münsch, M., Otto, M., Niekler, A., Heyer, G., Thorun, C.: Putting Users in the Loop: How User Research Can Guide AI Development for a Consumer-Oriented Self-service Portal.
 In: Rauterberg, M. (ed.)
 Culture and Computing. pp. 3–19.
 Springer International Publishing (2022). https://doi.org/10.1007/978-3-031-05434-1_1.